Stay Informed and Involved

 Like many public facilities, the Mt.
 Scott Community Center building complex has grown over time through an incremental funding process.
 The existing community center consists of an ad-hoc collection of different linked buildings dating from the 1920s through the 1990s.
 Most of the facility, outside of the natatorium, was build prior to the 1960s and has been designated by the City of Portland as an unreinforced masonry building.
 In order to improve community safety PP&R has embarked on a renovation project to bring the Mt.
 Scott Community Center building to current seismic compliance.
 In addition to the safety project, PP&R will also be expanding the building to improve ADA accessibility and expand recreational programming.
 As a first step in realizing the rehabilitation, a comprehensive visual condition assessment was undertaken.
 The three steps involved in Phase I, include a condition assessment, functional programming, functional assessment of the existing facility, and conceptual approaches to maximize the use of the current center, along with conceptual recommendations for improving operations and program offerings.

 The realization of this work will result in a demolition and construction project at Mt.
 Scott Community Center.
 Significant demolition and construction will necessitate the closure of the community center that will last approximately 18 months.
-We anticipate that this closure will begin in the fall of 2023.
+We anticipate that this closure will begin in late 2023.

 Step 1: Condition Assessment